 This counts as a successful Makeshift Stabilization if the Injury was not already Stabilized; any Battle Scars caused by the Injury will remain.

-Spend an Action and use up this small metallic grenade with pin (unless you succeed on 1d10, Difficulty 7).
-Make a thrown Attack at a Location within normal Attack range.
-Roll a single D10 as a critical failure check.
-If you roll a 1, the Effect fails, and you are hit as it activates immediately at your present location.
+Spend an Action and use up this liquid in a vial.
+Make a thrown Attack at a Living target within normal Attack range.
 The target may roll to dodge or Defend, as normal for thrown Attacks.
 The Attack itself does not deal any Damage beyond the Effect.

-If you succeed, the target receives two new Battle Scars of your choosing, limited by the contested Outcome:
+If you succeed, the target receives a new Battle Scar of your choosing, limited by the contested Outcome:

 The mad scientist produces thorium cores that can be used to upgrade tools and other devices.
 The core supercharges the item, increasing its quality and rendering it indestructible for a period.
 However, once the core runs dry, the object is rendered less useful than it was before.
 The core crackles with blue electricity while active.